 This crazily clever camper-trailer is quite an eye-catcher.
 And from the crowd that was gathering around it, we weren’t alone in being intrigued by its looks and versatility.

-It’s been on the market in the States for a while, and available in the UK for a couple of years now.
 So what is it?
 Well, it’s a trailer that will take bikes, kayaks, IKEA furniture, old fridges and, in fact, anything you need to carry.
 Its lid, though, raises up to reveal a built-in tent that clips down onto two extending side pieces.

 It’s incredibly lightweight aluminium, so you can unhitch it from the car and manoeuvre it into position by hand, and it feels very robust as a trailer and comfortable as a camper.

 We spent quite a while checking it out and (at around £8,500), we were very tempted.
 We didn’t get the credit card out then and there because we’ve still got a few questions about how it fits with different camping needs.

 - There’s no built-in kitchen facility (though there is a fantastic, big table that folds down), so you’ll be cooking outside.